-The third largest metropolis in the US, Chicago, is home to 2.7 million people spread out over an area of 237 square miles overlooking Lake Ontario.
+The third largest metropolis in the US, Chicago, is home to 2.7 million people spread out over an area of 237 square miles overlooking Lake Michigan.
 Chicago is known for having more than 500 parks and famous landmarks like the Navy Pier, The Willis Tower (previously Sears Tower), and the shopping extravaganza of the Magnificent Mile.
 Chicago has a lot to offer: a rich history, famous eateries, world-class music, a deep theatre & arts culture, a vast array of museums, and some of the best schools in the nation.
 Before you decide if moving to Chicago is the right thing for you, we want to help you make an informed decision about how your long distance Chicago Movers can help to make it easier, more cost-effective, and worry-free than you ever expected it to be.

 A Life-changing Decision Deserves The Best Movers

 Before your mind starts racing with images of your new life and you make that life-altering decision to make a long distance move to Chicago, we recommend you research and choose the best full service moving professionals in Chicago.
 A long distance or cross-country move can be the most rewarding experience when you’re in the hands of a reliable, licensed, insured, and caring moving company.
 It makes a world of difference when it comes to doing a job well done.
 A full-service mover will handle all the details so you can take care of things that matter most after securing your household moving needs when you call trusted movers.